Effective Date: July 23, 2023

 |K. Inferences drawn from other personal information.||Profile reflecting a person’s preferences, characteristics, psychological trends, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes.||YES|

-In the preceding twelve (12) months, we have sold, shared and disclosed the following categories of personal information for a business purpose:
+In the preceding twelve (12) months, we have sold and shared, certain categories of personal information.

 Category A: Identifiers.